-Safeguarding the best natural haven on the east coast of England, the Harwich Haven Authority provides services for shipping using the commercial ports, boarding and landing services in the area.
+Safeguarding the best natural haven on the east coast of England, the Harwich Haven Authority's role is to protect, conserve and improve the Haven for the benefit of future generations.

 Port of Felixstowe

 Britain's busiest container port and one of the largest in Europe.
 The port handles more than 4 million TEUs (Twenty-foot Equivalent Units) and welcomes approximately 3,000 ships each year, including the largest container vessels afloat today.